-The Foundation follows guidance in Accounting Standards Codification ("ASC") 740, Income Taxes, that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
-This guidance provides that the tax effects from an uncertain tax position can only be recognized in the consolidated financial statements if the position is more likely than not to be sustained if the position were to be challenged by a taxing authority.
+The Foundation follows guidance in ASC 740, Income Taxes, that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
+This guidance provides that the tax effects from an uncertain tax position can only be recognized in the financial statements if the position is more likely than not to be sustained if the position were to be challenged by a taxing authority.
 The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.

 The Foundation qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code ("IRC") and, accordingly, is not subject to federal income taxes.
 However, the Foundation is subject to federal excise tax and unrelated business income tax because it is a private Foundation in accordance with Internal Revenue Service regulations.
 The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status, to identify and report unrelated income, to determine its filing and tax obligations in jurisdictions for which it has nexus, and to identify and evaluate other matters that may be considered tax positions.
-The Foundation has determined that there are no material uncertain tax positions that require recognition or disclosure in its consolidated financial statements for the years ended December 31, 2021 and 2020, respectively.
+The Foundation has determined that there are no material uncertain tax positions that require recognition or disclosure in its financial statements as of December 31, 2023 and 2022, respectively.